Impact of time-retarded noise on dynamical decoupling schemes for qubits: The path-integral representation of the reduced density operator for pure-dephasing simulations

-In this section, we derive an equation for the dynamics of the RDO controlled by the Hahn-echo and dynamical-decoupling schemes, which was discussed in Sec.~\ref{sec:results}.
+In this section, we derive equations for the dynamics of the reduced density operator (RDO) controlled by the Hahn-echo and dynamical-decoupling schemes, which was discussed in Sec.~\ref{sec:results}.
 In those simulations, we only considered the impulsive pulses, and therefore we only need to consider the time evolution of the idle phases.
 For those simulations, a quantum Gaussian environment is considered, leading to the Hamiltonian in the form of

 in Eq.~\eqref{eq:H_tot}.
 Namely, the reservoir consists of an infinite number of harmonic oscillators, with $\hat{p}_j, \hat{x}_j, m_j$, and $\omega_j$ being the momentum, position, mass, and angular frequency of the $j$th bath, respectively.
 The coupling strength between the system and $j$th oscillator, $c_j$, defines the spectral density as